Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: Additional Simulation Experiments

 \subsection{Analysis of Statistical Power}

-The statistical power of the hypothesis test described in Section~\ref{sec:hypo-test} depends on both the strength of the heterogeneous treatment effects and the sample size.
+The statistical power of the hypothesis test described in Section~\ref{sec:hypo-test} depends on the strength of the heterogeneous treatment effects, the sample size, the choice of weighting function, and the choice of score.
 In the following sub-sections, we illustrate the relationship between statistical power and strength of heterogeneous treatment effects and the relationship between power and sample size, respectively.
 Then, we consider the effect that the weighting function of the RATE has on the power, for different distributions of heterogeneous treatment effects.